 Writing about Zagreb restaurants is challenging to say at least.
-The restaurant scene in the capital is way too dynamic, the restaurants keep opening, closing and changing hands too often, and thus we need to keep track on this post constantly.
+The restaurant scene in the capital is way too dynamic, the restaurants keep opening, closing, and changing hands too often, and thus we need to keep track of this post constantly.
 However, we try to do the job so you can always have an updated list of the must-try restaurants in Zagreb.

 There are some classics that have been here for ages, while some others are novelty places that we hope will stay around at least for some time.

 Our list of 12 incredible Zagreb restaurants